wharfkit/website/src/lib/docs/AccountKit/BuyRamBytes.md

 ## Usage

 The `buyRamBytes` method is available on any [account](/docs/account-kit/account) instance.
-Here's a basic example of how to use it:
+Here is how to use it:

 ```typescript
 const action = testAccount.buyRamBytes(1024);